martin-ockajak/automorph/docs/Plugins.md

 # Plugins

 *Automorph* supports integration with other software using various plugins of different categories published in separate artifacts.
-The plugins are configurable, independently composable and can be instantiated at will.
+Specific plugins can be instantiated, configured and combined at will.

 ## Defaults